HOW TO GET RID OF APHIDS NATURALLYFour aphid control options that are safe for your plants and family

 Root aphids.
 Photo by: Floki / Shutterstock.

-The signs of damage from root aphids are similar, with curled or yellowed leaves and a failure to thrive.
+The signs root aphid damage are similar, with curled or yellowed leaves and a failure to thrive.
 Root aphids cause infected plants to be susceptible to root rot, mildew, and other diseases, but many of the above-ground treatments aren’t effective.
 Root aphids are also common on indoor-grown plants and herbs.

 Here are a few suggestions on dealing specifically with root aphids:

 - Natural predators: For outdoor plants, predators such as birds feed on aphid eggs, parasitic wasps also attack the eggs, and ladybugs eat aphids on top of the soil.

 - Beneficial nematodes: Introduce beneficial nematodes into the soil and they will protect against a number of soil-borne pests including root aphids, without harming beneficials like earthworms.
 Nematodes can be used on indoor or outdoor plants.